 Loan fees are deposited in a sub-account within the DWSRF dedicated account.
-The amount in the loan fee account (Fund 05R) is \$3,002,063 as of February 29, 2012.
+The amount in the loan fee account (Fund 05R) is \$3,706,011 as of May 31, 2013.
 By statute, interest or other investment income accrued in this account will remain in this account.
-Funds may only be withdrawn from this account for reimbursement of state DWSRF loan program administration unless the Board and DOH jointly determine that the loan fee account balance exceeds short and long term program administration needs.
+Funds may only be withdrawn from this account for reimbursement of state loan program administration unless it is determined that the loan fee account balance exceeds short- and long-term program administration needs.
 A portion of the funds may then be transferred to the project loan account to be used for project loans.